puzzle-herrings/advent-hunt-site/README.md

 - [Heroku](https://www.heroku.com)—probably the most widely known and used hosting service.
 - [Fly.io](https://fly.io/)

+### Creating a superuser

+Normally, you run `python manage.py createsuperuser` on the web server to create an initial admin user.
+This requires shell access to the web server.

+Sometimes, free tiers of web hosts don't provide shell access (e.g., Render's free tier).
+As a workaround, the build script [`scripts/build.sh`](./scripts/build.sh) can run `createsuperuser` controlled by environment variables.
+First, make sure the following environment variables are set:

+- `DJANGO_SUPERUSER_USERNAME`
+- `DJANGO_SUPERUSER_PASSWORD`
+- `DJANGO_SUPERUSER_EMAIL`
+- `DJANGO_SUPERUSER_TEAM_NAME`

+Then set the environment variable `CREATE_SUPERUSER=1` before `build.sh` runs.
+This will cause `build.sh` to run `createsuperuser`.
+Don't forget to unset `CREATE_SUPERUSER` after running this once—it's not idempotent.

 ### Important environment variables

 A lot of configuration is done via environment variables, which are read into [`project/settings.py`](./project/settings.py).
 You should be able to find sections in `settings.py` that match the documented sections below.